zoep/EmbeddedRocq/README.md

 # Rocq on Bare Metal

-This directory contains preliminary experiments on running Rocq (formerly known as Coq) qcode on ARM embedded processors.
+This directory contains preliminary experiments on running Rocq (formerly known as Coq) code on ARM embedded processors.
 The code is compiled to C using the CertiCoq compiler.

 ## Dependencies